vyshuks/vyshuks.github.io/_posts/2022-12-12-Learn-Reactjs-Chapter01.md

 ---
 layout: post
-title: Learn Reactjs Chapter 01
+title: Learn ReactJS Chapter 01
 description: React js Learning
 date: 2022-12-12 20:12:30 -0800
-tags: Reactjs
+tags: ReactJS
 ---

 # Introduction

-Reactjs is a javascript library not a framework for building user interface.
+ReactJS is a javascript library not a framework for building user interface.

 Like any javascript libraries we can include react files in our websites using script tags.